-- Cornerstone (Telfair) being moved from Kempner: RECOMMENDATION is to feed Cornerstone to Clements - In response to Scenario A to move Cornerstone to Clements, feedback conveyed concern about over-utilization at Clements.
+Cornerstone (Telfair) being moved from Kempner: RECOMMENDATION is to feed Cornerstone to Clements o In response to Scenario A to move Cornerstone to Clements, feedback conveyed concern about over-utilization at Clements.
 In response to Scenario B to move Cornerstone to Austin, feedback conveyed concern about retaining too many students in northern region of the district and concern about Old Orchard neighborhood being zoned out of Austin HS.
 Considered data and determined that moving Cornerstone ES to Clements feeder pattern provides longer term solution and greater capacity to accommodate growth in northern region of the district by shifting greater enrollment to south and east.
 The recommendation shows Clements HS at 101% utilization for three years, which is within acceptable range; however, the District will carefully monitor utilization and enrollment projections to ensure appropriate utilization.
-Additional boundary adjustments will be recommended in the coming years, if needed. - There was concern about Scenario A causing over-utilization at Clements with the Telfair Exchange Lofts and Cornerstone Elementary which lead to Scenario B moving Cornerstone and the Lofts to Austin High School.
-Based on updated PASA data showing lower projected growth in the Clements boundary and zoning the Telfair Exchange Lofts to Austin High School, Clements is able to adequately house Cornerstone, The Lakes of Austin Park, Lakefield, and Lake Colony.
-In the recommendation, the Lakes of Austin Park, Lakefield, and Lake Colony maintain their current boundary.
-Based on the recommended implementation plan, Clements utilization is not expected to increase over 100% until 2017-18 at which time it would be feasible to move the Lakes of Austin Park, Lakefield, and Lake Colony into the Elkins High School feeder.
+Additional boundary adjustments will be recommended in the coming years, if needed.

-• Austin (Old Orchard and Windsor Estates) being moved from Austin to Travis: RECOMMENDATION is to keep Old Orchard and Windsor Estates in Austin
+Austin (Old Orchard and Windsor Estates) being moved from Austin to Travis: RECOMMENDATION is to keep Old Orchard and Windsor Estates in Austin